PromptAI/promptdialog/docs/run_bots.md

 ![01-local-running-env.png](/assets/images/local_running_env/01-local-running-env.png)

-- 在安装过程和使用过程中需确保可访问到Prompt Dialog服务。
+During installation and the following use, please make sure the local machine has network access to the Prompt Dialog service.

-- Allow access: https://app.promptai.us at port: 443
+- Allow network access to https://app.promptai.us at port: 443

-When everything is ready, you can execute different installation commands according to the corresponding operating system type:
+Please execute the installation command shown in the pop-up window according to the operating system of your local machine:
 ```shell
 curl -o install_agent.sh 'https://app.promptai.us/rpc/install/install_agent.sh?key=your_config' && chmod +x install_agent.sh && ./install_agent.sh install
 ```
-`The installation is often related to your network environment and equipment, please be patient.
-If you need help, please contact us`
+Note: The installation is often related to the network and firewall set up, please be patient.
+If you need help, please contact us at [info@promptai.us](info@promptai.us).`

 After the installation is successful, enter the "Manage Agents" page to see the installed Agent
 ![02-local-running-env.png](/assets/images/local_running_env/02-local-running-env.png)

-Then you are done, now you can use all the features in PromptDialog Cloud, debugging/running your bots.
+All set!
+Enjoy all the features in PromptDialog Cloud!

-Enjoy!

 ### More on agents
 The following section introduces more details of agents.
 You need not to read this part to run chatbots in PromptDialog successfully.